 That lead didn't last long as Mustang senior Mike Duffy knocked down a trifecta to put the Mustangs back in front, but the Wildcats weren't about to go away.

-Dallastown took the lead back on Ben Doorn's jumper from the right baseline with 6:28 left in regulation,
+Dallastown took the lead back on Ben Doorn's jumper from the right baseline with 6:28 left in regulation, and the Wildcats led by as many as four in the fourth quarter.

 However, inconsistent free-throw shooting plagued Dallastown down the stretch and kept the Mustangs alive as the Wildcats hit just 3-of-8 from the charity stripe over the last three minutes of regulation.